burakayy7/blog/_posts/2024-02-24-arima-library.md

 print(f"Test error (MSE): {error_mse}")
 ```

-which gives something like this
+which gives something like this:

 $$
 Test error (MSE): 0.07326833976120374
 $$